sroilo/Land_use_intensity/README.txt

 Description
 ==============

-**Roilo, S., Paulus, A., Alarcón-Segura, V., Kock, L., Beckmann, M., Klein, N., Cord, A. A multidimensional approach is needed to better quantify land-use intensity in biodiversity models.
+**Roilo, S., Paulus, A., AlarcÃ³n-Segura, V., Kock, L., Beckmann, M., Klein, N., Cord, A. Quantifying agricultural land-use intensity for spatial biodiversity modelling: implications of different metrics and spatial aggregation methods.
   Please acknowledge this paper when using the code or data outputs.